NixOS/nix-pills/pills/09-automatic-runtime.md

 ## Next pill

 The next pill will introduce `nix-shell`.
-With `nix-build`, we\'ve always built derivations from scratch: the source gets unpacked, configured, built, and installed.
+With `nix-build`, we've always built derivations from scratch: the source gets unpacked, configured, built, and installed.
 But this can take a long time for large packages.
 What if we want to apply some small changes and compile incrementally instead, yet still want to keep a self-contained environment similar to `nix-build`? `nix-shell` enables this.